gdbroman/broman.blog/posts/nietzsche.md

 ### Classes

-- the masses: numb me daddy. give me endless autoscrolling news feed. supersize, starch, sugar, seedoil, sodium. numb me now. yes I'm a bad boy, don't let me think. put dopamine cord inside cranium.
+- the masses (consumtariat): numb me daddy. give me endless autoscrolling news feed. supersize, starch, sugar, seedoil, sodium. numb me now. yes I'm a bad boy, don't let me think. put dopamine cord inside cranium.
 Blindfold me, choke me already, put a mask on my face, don't let me outside my cage.
 High fructose corn syrup.
 Tell me what to do tell me what to think.
 - the elite: disconnected from God, autistic, can't feel. only derives pleasure from dominance.
 - the upcomers: can somewhat see through the culture and how the masses are being hypnotized. some become eremites, the rest reach for the top as an only out, therefore justifying what the elite is doing via survival-rationalization. some are good however and believe a turnaround is possible.